deeplearning4j/deeplearning4j/customdatasets.md

                              	labels.add(f.getName());
                              }

- When you go to instanitate the ImageVectorizer, you could do something like the following:
+When you instantiate the ImageVectorizer, you could do something like this: